cunicu/cunicu/website/blog/2022-09-15-welcome/index.md

 ### Stickers

 We have stickers!
-Just drop me a mail at [📧 info@cunicu.li](mailto:info@cunicu.li) and I will send you some or talk to me at some of the upcoming conferences.
+Just [reach out](/docs/contact) and I will send you some or talk to me at some of the upcoming conferences.

 <figure>
     <center>